 - Guaranteed admission to IU Northwest, IU Kokomo, or IU South Bend if you maintain the standards associated with participation in the Dual Degree program.
 Keep in mind that some academic programs such as dental hygiene, nursing, or radiology have limited enrollment and thus have separate standards for admission into the major.
 Please inquire with your ABC Transfer Specialist for more information and prepare early to enter these competitive majors.

 - The RedHawk Transfer Scholarship at IU Northwest is equivalent to the difference between the tuition rate effective the semester you joined the ABC program and the tuition when you enter IU Northwest.

 - If Pell-eligible, you may qualify for the RedHawk Transfer Plus Scholarship at IU Northwest.
 This scholarship covers the full costs of tuition that is not covered by the student's PELL, 21st Century or O’Bannon scholarship, RedHawk Transfer Scholarship and privately funded award grants.

-- Personalized advising relationship with an ABC Transfer Specialist
+- Personalized advising relationship with a Transfer Specialist

 - Early career counseling which will help you to: